Los Angeles Murder Defense Attorney

 - The killing was accidental as the individual who committed the killing did not have the requisite criminal intent to kill the victim.

-A Murder Lawyer Serving Los Angeles and San Bernardino
+A Murder Lawyer Serving Los Angeles & San Bernardino

-If you or a family member has been arrested on a murder charge, and you live in either Los Angeles or San Bernardino counties, it is incumbent upon you to retain the services of an experienced murder attorney who has a deep knowledge of the criminal justice system.
+Suppose you or a family member has been arrested on a murder charge, and you live in either Los Angeles or San Bernardino counties.
+In that case, it is incumbent upon you to retain the services of an experienced murder attorney who has a deep knowledge of the criminal justice system.
 The skilled attorneys at RP Defense Law have the requisite experience and deep knowledge of the California Penal Code to help you.
 For an initial consultation fee of $250, we will evaluate your case.
 Contact us today at (818) 646-3443.